On a generalisation of Cameron's base size conjecture: Introduction

-\textbf{Acknowledgements.} This paper is part of the author's doctoral thesis under the supervision of Professor Tim Burness.
+\textbf{Acknowledgements.} This paper is part of the author's doctoral thesis under the supervision of Professor Tim Burness at the University of Bristol.
 The author thanks Professor Burness for his encouragement, feedback, and invaluable advice.
 She also thanks him for introducing her to this interesting problem.
-The author also thanks Frank Lübeck for sharing \textsf{GAP}-readable data on Foulkes functions of exceptional groups.
-Finally, she thanks the Heilbronn Institute for Mathematical Research for funding her PhD at the university of Bristol.
+The author is grateful to the anonymous referee for a careful reading on the paper and helpful comments and suggestions.
+She also thanks Frank Lübeck for sharing \textsf{GAP}-readable data on Foulkes functions of exceptional groups.
+Finally, she thanks the Heilbronn Institute for Mathematical Research for funding her PhD at the University of Bristol.